Judy Faulkner

-Born Judith R. Greenfield on August 11, 1943, in Cherry Hill, New Jersey, Faulkner's early influences shaped her future career path.
+Born Judith R. Greenfield in Cherry Hill, New Jersey, Faulkner's early influences shaped her future career path.
 Her father Louis owned a neighborhood pharmacy, while her mother Del was engaged in social responsibility initiatives—a combination foreshadowing Faulkner's future work at the intersection of healthcare and technology.[1]

-Faulkner's academic journey took her from Dickinson College, where she earned a bachelor's degree in mathematics in 1965, to the University of Wisconsin-Madison, where she completed her master's degree in computer science in 1967.
+Faulkner earned a bachelor's degree in mathematics from Dickinson College in 1965, followed by a master's degree in computer science from the University of Wisconsin-Madison in 1967.
 This background in mathematics and computer science—unusual for women of her generation—provided the technical foundation for her later innovations in healthcare information systems.[2]

 In 1979, with an initial investment of $70,000 from friends and family, Faulkner founded Human Services Computing (later renamed Epic Systems) in a basement in Madison, Wisconsin.
 Working alongside psychiatrist Dr. John Greist, she began developing software to manage patient information for University Hospital and Clinics.[3]